top of page

 - Tania Del Rio, Mayor’s Office of Women’s Advancement

-Early evening in December to walk the candlelit labyrinth and enjoy hot chocolate & cookies together.
+Early evening to meet and greet, walk the candlelit labyrinth and enjoy hot chocolate and holiday cookies.

 bottom of page